inaka/serpents/README.md

-Time      | The tick in which the event happened EventType | The type of event is indicated by uchar Direction | The direction, in the same format as in the client update Action
+Time      | The tick in which the event happened EventType | The type of event is indicated by uchar Direction | The direction, in the same format as in the client update Action Turn      | Notifies the user that the server has executed a turn